Ilya Baldynov: Great Purge

 In July 1938, during the Great Purge, Baldynov was variously accused of having links to Pan-Mongolian counter-revolutionary center, Japanese and German intelligence.
-Asa result, he was arrested and kept at a prison in Chita while under investigation.
+As a result, he was arrested and kept at a prison in Chita while under investigation.

 In the first days of his arrest, the interrogators demanded that he write in detail that he was part of a spy group.
-When he refused, he was starved, sleep deprived and kept me in a cold punishment cell where he could only stand or squat, by his interrogators.
+When he refused, he was starved, sleep deprived and kept in a cold punishment cell where he could only stand or squat, by his interrogators.
 He was subjected to daily torture, which resulted him in sometimes losing consciousness.

 During his imprisonment, he lost 20 kg and several of his teeth were knocked out during interrogations.
 In July 1940, he was released and was reinstated in the Red Army, where he was appointed as teacher of tactics at the Red Banner Cavalry Advanced Courses for the Red Army Command Staff in Novocherkassk.